-Hi, I'm Cliff Olney and I want to be your next Mayor of Watertown.
+Hi, I'm Cliff Olney and I want to be your next Watertown City Council member.

 I believe our government has the ability to do more for people than any one of us can do for ourselves alone.
 I see government as a cooperative which can be used to make people’s lives better.
 Better can happen when we implement smart policies.

 Our job as representatives is to build trust and deliver on our promises.